-Deep in the Delta, surrounded by crystal-clear channels of water and lush vegetation, Xigera Camp is the quintessential Okavango experience.
+Deep in the Delta, surrounded by crystal-clear channels of water and lush vegetation, Xigera is the quintessential Okavango experience.
 This blue-green world is home to a number of water-loving Okavango 'specials' including spotted-necked otter, Pel's fishing-owl, wattled crane and the Delta's highest concentration of the elusive sitatunga antelope.
 Situated on the aptly-named Paradise Island, the almost-year-round water makes this the ideal camp for exploring by motor boat and mokoro (dugout canoe) - an idyllic connection to a bygone era that allows silent and tranquil progress across waterlily-dotted waters.

-•10 tents (1 family) • mokoro • motorboat • game drives (water dependent)
+• 9 tents (1 family) • 100% solar • mokoro • boating • game drives • nature

 Jacana Camp Peeking out from under a canopy of mangosteen, giant sycamore and wild date palm trees on a secluded tree-island, Jacana is a typical water camp.
 From here, you can experience the tranquillity of the Okavango Delta by floating along its clear, quiet channels in a traditional dugout canoe, or mokoro.
-Jacana's near-permanent water means you can discover the fascinating creatures that flourish in this unique environment, from hippo and crocodile to a wealth of waterbirds and the emblematic Pel's fishing-owl.
+Jacana's near-permanent water means you can discover the fascinating creatures that flourish in this unique environment, from hippo and crocodile to a wealth of waterbirds including the emblematic African jacana as it delicately steps from one waterlily to the next.